 Are you moving house and debating whether to rent a property or buy via shared ownership?
 If so, this blog could help you to make your decision.
-We will be reviewing the pros and cons of shared ownership versus renting to help you make an informed choice.
+We will be reviewing the pros and cons of shared ownership properties versus renting to help you make an informed choice.

 Why rent instead of buy via shared ownership?